 2. Lack of knowledge about the body and injuries

-By this, I mean, if you have a character who’s knocked out by one punch.
-People are seldom knocked unconscious by a single punch.
+A classic example of this is having a character who’s knocked out by one punch.
+A single punch is seldom enough to knock someone unconscious.
 Or if you have a character who’s in one fight one day and is knocked out, and a second fight the next day and is knocked out, unless that character has the regenerative ability of Wolverine, that character should see a doctor for potential cerebral hemorrhaging.
 In other words, this is a place to consult an expert.

 3. Lack of visceral detail

 One thing writers seldom remember is that battle scenes are truly disgusting.
 There’s the foul smell of sweat and blood, the stench of urine and feces when people die, blood and entrails on the ground (not to mention the psychological impact of that).
 Armour chafes under the arms.
-Any of these details brings a missing sense of realism to the scene.
+Any of these details brings a sense of realism to the scene.

 4. Engaging characters in full out dialog in battle